Frequently Asked Questions

 What are the Kennesaw State University security standards and requirements for EU GDPR Data?All personal data and sensitive personal data collected or processed by any Kennesaw State University Unit under the scope of the EU General Data Protection Regulation Compliance Policy must comply with the security safeguards and process requirements defined therein.

 Does Kennesaw State University have a policy concerning EU GDPR data?

-The DRAFT Kennesaw State University EU General Data Protection Regulation Compliance Policy can be found on the university GDPR compliance website.
+Yes.
+The Kennesaw State University EU General Data Protection Regulation Compliance Policy can be found in the university Policy Portal.

 If I have questions about my personal data that is subject to the EU GDPR, who should I talk to?

 Individuals with questions about their personal data collected and processed by Kennesaw State University that is subject to the EU GDPR should contact the Office of Legal Affairs at email@example.com.